josevnz/home_nmap/tutorial/README.md

         """
         Run a CPE search on the NDIS website.
 If the CPE has no version then skip the search as it will return too many false positives
-        @param cpe: CPE identifier coming from NMAP, like cpe:/a:openbsd:openssh:8.0
+        @param cpe: CPE identifier coming from Nmap, like cpe:/a:openbsd:openssh:8.0
         @return:
         """
         params = {